 His main interest for croquet however, lay with Surbiton CC where he played most of his croquet, also served on the committee, and was for the last couple of years, their Secretary.
-Mike was interactive with many of the with many of the Croquet Association Council members and was always mindful of Ember Croquet Club.
+Mike was interactive with many of the Croquet Association Council members and was always mindful of Ember Croquet Club.
+His work for both Surbiton and Ember was invaluable when the CA started their IT register of members, actively assisting with the usage of the CA application.